kevin-lwh/Conways-Game-of-Life/README.md

 * NetBeans or any Java IDE

 ## Instructions
-Simply open the GameOfLife project in NetBeans or other Java IDE to hit run.
+Simply open the GameOfLife project in NetBeans or other Java IDE and hit run.
 Once the simulation has started, it will last for 500 generations starting with random planted cells.

 ## Rules
 Each cell is only depended on its neighboring cells and each cells has two states of either being alive or dead.
 The simulation follows the rules below: